marco-luzzara/floor-cleaner/presentation/floor-cleaner/slides.md

 ## Python App (Map Sending)

-The Python app detects the Nucleo board, which is connected through USB, and can start to send the map:
+The Python app detects the Nucleo board, which is connected through USB, and starts sending the map:

 ```python {all|1|2|3-6|8-10|12|all}
 with serial.Serial(port=serial_data.device, baudrate=9600) as cleaner_serial: